Anson Vasco Call II

 Anson Vasco Call II (1855 – October 12, 1944) played a major role in founding Afton, Wyoming.
-He was one of six honored July 5, 2008, at the dedication of Afton's new Civic Center.
+On July 5 2008, he was one of six honored at the dedication of Afton's new Civic Center.

 He was born in Willard, Utah Territory.
-During his early boyhood he worked in the fields gleaning wheat.
-In 1864 his father Anson Call was called to serve a mission in England by the Church of Jesus Christ of Latter-day Saints, and while returning home in 1867 he died at Rock Creek, Wyoming.
+During his early boyhood, he worked in the fields gleaning wheat.
+In 1864, his father Anson Call was called to serve a mission in England by the Church of Jesus Christ of Latter-day Saints.
+While returning home in 1867, he died at Rock Creek, Wyoming.

-By the age of seventeen, Anson was enrolled in the University of Utah, graduating with first class in 1875.
-Also attending was Alice Jeanette Farnham.
-They dated, and about four years later they got married in Salt Lake City, Utah, on May 17, 1876.
+At the age of seventeen, Anson was enrolled in the University of Utah, graduating with first class in 1875.
+There, he met Alice Jeanette Farnham, whom he married four years later in Salt Lake City, Utah, on May 17, 1876.

-Anson was a skilled carpenter, and he worked on building their new home every morning before walking three miles to Centerville to teach school.
-He was also serving as the superintendent of schools and stake president of the Mutual Improvement Association.
-When Anson considered taking a second wife, he chose Emily Stayner, Alice's cousin who had grown up in the same home with Alice.
+Anson was a skilled carpenter and worked on their new home most mornings before walking three miles to Centerville for his teaching job.
+He served as the superintendent of schools and stake president of the Mutual Improvement Association.
+When Anson considered taking a second wife, he chose Emily Stayner, Alice's cousin who had grown up in the same home.
 However, out of consideration for Alice, she refused him, saying "she would as soon be tenth as second."
 Emily eventually became his third wife.
-Anson had also married Lucy King in 1882.
+Anson married Lucy King in 1882.

-Severe persecution for practising polygamy now made it necessary for him to leave Utah, so he served a mission in England.
+Severe persecution for practising polygamy made it necessary for him to leave Utah, so he served a mission in England.
 He left in February 1885.
-Some of the first Elders he met were also from Davis County, one of them being George Osmond, with whom he would later serve in the Star Valley Stake Presidency, and Daniel H. Wells.
+Some of the first Elders he met were from Davis County.
+Among them were George Osmond, with whom he would later serve in the Star Valley Stake Presidency, and Daniel H. Wells.

-Anson arrived back in Utah in 1886 and found his family in good health, but the arresting of polygamists was still very common.
-Because of this he has to escape to Chesterfield, Idaho, where he lived with his uncle Chester in hiding.
+In 1886, Anson arrived back in Utah and found his family in good health, but persecution of polygamists was still occurring.
+Because of this, he has to escape to Chesterfield, Idaho, where he lived with his uncle Chester.
 Many of his relatives lived in and around Chesterfield, and Emily came to teach music to them.
-It was there that Anson heard about Star Valley, Wyoming, and its seclusion and the friendly attitude the governor had towards polygamists.
+It was there that Anson heard about Star Valley, Wyoming, particularly its seclusion and the friendly attitude the governor had towards polygamists.
 Anson, Alice and their children set out with Chester's brother, Bowen, to try pioneering in Star Valley.
-They hauled logs and built two cabins; a one-room cabin for Anson and a two-room cabin for Bowen.
-There were at that time about ten families living in similar cabins in the Afton town site.
-On November 16, 1887, Uncle Chester Call arrived with Bowen's wife, Theresa, and daughter, Theresa's mother Pamela Thompson, and Anson's wife Alice with her daughters Maud and Ella.
-They came in one light wagon with few supplies.
+They hauled logs and built two cabins: a one-room cabin for Anson and a two-room cabin for Bowen.
+At that time, there were about ten families living in similar cabins in the Afton town site.
+On November 16, 1887, his uncle, Chester Call, arrived with Bowen's wife, Theresa, his daughter, Theresa's mother, Pamela Thompson, and Anson's wife, Alice, and her daughters, Maud and Ella.
+They came in one light wagon with very few supplies.